SeongJong-Yoo/VioPose/README.md

 ## Bug Report
 Please raise an issue on Github for issues related to this code.
 If you have any questions related about the code feel free to send an email to here (yoosj@umd.edu).

+## License
+VioPose and VioDat is available for non-commercial and research use only and may not be redistributed and should follow requirements under the conditions detailed on the [license page](#).
+For commercial licensing or if you have any questions, please get in touch with us at yoosj@umd.edu.